sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 }
 ```

-Each possible results needs to be addressed so that you don't miss it, which makes it hard to
+Each possible result needs to be addressed so that you don't miss it, which makes it hard to
 maintain in case we add new fields or types.

 But it does read nicely for each defined case.